THE 20th CENTURY (1900 – ) II

 6. POPULAR WIND BANDS AND BRASS BANDS

-— Exist worldwide.
-They are often locally dressed in national or locally colorful costumes, but use (more or less) always international standard-instruments:
+The idea of giving marching wind bands or brass bands uniform on has hit all over the world.
+They are often locally dressed in national or locally colorful costumes, but the use (more or less) of international standard-instruments is worldwide:

 Fig. 4 TYROL